 The idea for Tumble into Love came from my connection with an informal network of parents.
 In this case, my daughter participates in our local chapter of Special Olympics.
 The team meets weekly at a local high school.
 As a result, each week parents wait for their kids in the school cafeteria and chat over coffee. (very large cups of coffee).
 [As a side note, if you’ve never watched a Special Olympics event, I highly recommend you do.]

 I have learned more from this informal network about how to navigate the special needs lifestyle than from any case manager or medical professional.
-Two hours each week we find common ground, help each other adapt, and consequently, I’ve found some similarities, in that we….
+Two hours each week we find common ground, help each other adapt, inspire one another, and consequently, I’ve found some similarities, in that we….

 - Make modifications